ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/Database.tables.md

 ### Tables used by CVAT
-1. All tables beginning with the `engine_` and `gitdata` prefixes are tables that are used by CVAT.These tables can't be updated by the programmer and are listed below:
+1. All tables beginning with the `engine_` and `gitdata` prefixes are tables that are used by CVAT.
+These tables can't be updated by the programmer and are listed below:
     1. `engine_attributespec`
     1. `engine_clientfile`